vutran1710/fastapi-imts/README.md

 - [x] Stress-tested and optimized image-search query
 - [x] Create *Index* on uploaded_by of table **Images** to support searching images by user
 - [x] Refactor Query Response following *snowflake* pattern to provide better pagination
+- [ ] Create a CreateMockData class for better testing experience
 - [ ] Provide API for adding tags for existing image
 - [ ] Provide *migration* script
 - [ ] Provide *pytest-postgresql* for better testing